CDChamberlin/JSFundamentals/answers.md

 ## Quesiont 7
 To chain the methods, the method called had to return the object, hence adding `return this` to each.
 ## Question 8
+## Question 9
+Since dog1 is a string, dog2 doesn't point to it.
+Since cat2 and moresports are objects, the point to their orginal objects and modify them.